 Step 6: Open a Business Bank Account

-Keeping your business and personal finances in separate bank and credit accounts makes it easier to track the income and expenses of the business.
+Keeping your business and personal finances in separate business bank and credit card accounts makes it easier to track the income and expenses of the business.
 Every bank is different, but in general, they will request:

 Sole proprietorship & partnership – Trade Name Certificate, EIN or SSN and owner(s) drivers license